 Application Process and Sample Timeline

 In order to apply to the joint BA/MA program, Undergraduate students must have demonstrated a record of excellence in their undergraduate career, and be sufficiently advanced in the fulfillment of their College degree requirements.
-By the end of their third year in the College, applicants should have a minimum GPA for their undergraduate work comparable to that required for honors in their major; have completed the College general education requirements as well as 39 courses, including some graduate-level courses; have completed at least one year (three courses) of a Middle Eastern language, and three courses related to Middle Eastern studies.
+By the end of their third year in the College, applicants should have a minimum GPA for their undergraduate work comparable to that required for honors in their major; have completed the College general education requirements; have completed at least one year (three courses) of a Middle Eastern language, and three courses related to Middle Eastern studies.

 Eligible students apply for the BA/MA program in Middle Eastern Studies in their junior year.
 Students interested in the BA/MA program should consult with their College adviser, CMES Deputy Director for Academic Programs Paul Walker (firstname.lastname@example.org) the NELC Director of Undergraduate Studies Hervé Reculeau (email@example.com).
 We ask that following documents be submitted by February 1st of the third year in the College, though we have been able to offer some flexibility with this deadline in the past.
 BA/MA students pay no application fee, and are not required to take the Graduate Record Examination (GRE):

 - the graduate application (click here for the Humanities application, or click here for the Social Science application);

 - a writing sample (usually a term paper from a relevant class);

 - the BA/MA Worksheet, filled out and signed by the College adviser